rt126/rt126.github.io/content/schedule/_index.md

 # Schedule

 Below you will find the schedule for the week.
-This is a work in progress and will be changed during the course of planning.
+This is a work in progress and will be changed during the course of planning as well as depending on weather.

 ## 2025-04-26/27 Pretour starts
 Depending on flights etc.
 - Welcome to Stockholm!
 - Breakfast at homehost
 - Homehost accomodation
+- Some sightseeing in stockholm
 - Dinner at tabler

 ## 2025-04-28
 - Breakfast
-- TBD
+- Visit a national park
-- Lunch
+- Lunch in the park
-- TBD
-- Amazing dinner
+- Travel back/resting before dinner
+- Dinner at a typical swedish restaurant

 ## 2025-04-29
 - Breakfast
-- TBD
+- Travel to tabler
 - Lunch
 - TBD
 - Amazing dinner
+- Travel back from tabler

 ## 2025-04-30
-- Breakfast
+- Breakfast in Uppsala
-- TBD
+- Hang around in Uppsala on Valborg
-- Lunch
+- Lunch in Uppsala
-- TBD
-- Amazing dinner
+- Travel back and relax
+- Dinner and some activities

 ## 2025-05-01 Medium package starts
 - Arrival of more tablers / homehost accomodation
 - Join the rest at current activity

-- Joint Champagne breakfast in Uppsala
-- Uppsala tour
+- TBD
-- Lunch and travel back to Stockholm
-- Barbecue dinnerparty (Alternative in case of rain)
+- Barbecue dinnerparty

 ## 2025-05-02 Small package starts
 - Arrival of final tablers / homehost accomodation
 - Join the rest at current activity

 - Breakfast at homehost
-- TBD
+- Visit a swedish castle (not as impressive as french or german castles ;)
 - Lunch
 - Preparation for themed dinner party
-- Theme dinner party
+- Theme dinner party, will get back to you regarding theme

 ## 2025-05-03
 - Breakfast at homehost